-Since the authorities of the College of Nursing have entrusted to the Student Association the management of certain matters concerning the conduct of Students in their College life, we willingly accept two obligations; the obligation of each individual student to uphold the school standards and mission, and the obligation of each student to cooperate in holding others to these standards.
-We recognize that Students are responsible for their own conduct and must accept the consequences of their behavior.
-This honor system is understood to apply not only to matters of conduct on the campus but to everything affecting the good name of the College such as behavior off the campus and honest academic efforts and achievement.
+We the student body do recognize that each individual student is responsible for their own conduct and must accept the consequences of their own behavior.
+This honor system is understood to apply not only to the matters of conduct on the campus but to everything affecting the good name of the College, such as behavior off campus and academic honesty and achievements.